Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 In our case, the information our Agent collects includes the position of the target, the position of the agent itself, and the velocity of the agent.
 This helps the Agent learn to control its speed so it doesn't overshoot the target and roll off the platform.
-In total, the agent observation contains 8 values as implemented below:
+In total, the agent observation contains 8 values (mind that each Vector3 can be represented as 3 floats) as implemented below:

 ```csharp